Nicolas-Reyland/pemog/README.md

 # pemog
 **P**ython **E**xtension-**Mo**dule **G**enerator

-⚠️ This is still under developpment ⚠️
+⚠️ This is still under developpment (please do not use yet) ⚠️

 The only supported language is C, for now.